How I Built “Search Like Local” – A Step-by-Step Technical Implementation for SEO Professionals

 VPNs or location-spoofing tools can sometimes work, but they are often slow, unreliable, or expensive.
 I wanted a fast, accurate, and browser-based solution — so I built Search Like Local, a Chrome extension that lets you perform searches from any city or country, instantly.

-When you inspect Google search URLs for different locations, you’ll notice a mysterious parameter called uule
+When you inspect Google search URLs for different locations, you’ll notice a mysterious parameter called uule.
+For example:

 https://www.google.com/search?q=carpet&hl=en&gl=au&uule=w+CAIQICIGc3lkbmV5